FULFILLED PROPHECIES

 This number of military personnel is mentioned in Rev 9:16 as part of the sixth trumpet of the seventh seal, in the book of Revelation.
 In general, the COG's see in this a coming conglomerate of forces made up from a variety of nations.
 However, they fail to notice that World War I had over 70 million combatants and World War II had just under 130 million, making a total of 200 million.
 These two wars together led to the defeat of the Gentile powers that ruled the Holy Land, and the end of "Christian" state persecution of the Jews, exactly when the Jews' 2520 years of punishment came to an end.
 This in turn facilitated the return of the Jews to their country, an event frequently prophesied about in Scripture.
 Please see "THE TWO WITNESSES" and "THE HISTORICAL 7TH SEAL (THE 7 TRUMPETS) for more information.

-Most branches of the Church are still expecting a portion of this prophecy from Dan 9:24-27 to be fulfilled.
-Some believe that there are seven years still remaining, but three and a half years seems to be the number most COG's are anticipating.
+Most branches of the Church believe that a portion of this prophecy in Dan 9:24-27 is yet to be fulfilled.
+Some think that there are seven years still remaining, but three and a half years seems to be the number most COG's are anticipating.

 In a nutshell, the 490 years that this prophecy covers can be identified as follows:

-Therefore, the entire 70 Week Prophecy has been fulfilled, whereby Christ has forever become the door for repentant sinners to enter into "everlasting righteousness" (Dan 9:24).
-See the "HOME" page and the "BIBLE CHRONOLOGY" page for more information.
+The entire Seventy Week Prophecy has therefore been fulfilled, and Christ has forever become the door for repentant sinners to enter and attain "everlasting righteousness" (Dan 9:24).
+See the chart on the "HOME" page and the "BIBLE CHRONOLOGY" page for more information.

-The prophecies found in Jeremiah 30, which in verse 7 refer to "Jacob's trouble", can largely be explained by the devastation that all Israelite countries suffered in World War 2.
-Some of the elements of this chapter are still future, but "Jacob's trouble" itself is not a future event, as is commonly taught in the Churches of God.
+The prophecies found in Jeremiah 30, which in verse 7 refer to "Jacob's trouble", can be explained by the suffering that people from all Israelite countries endured in World War 2.
+This is not a future event, as is commonly taught in the Churches of God.
 Please see the page "JACOB'S TROUBLE" for a more detailed explanation.

 From the points listed above, we see that the final era of the Church is called "blind" for good reason (Rev 3:17).
 However, the question stated at the outset remains: Will this blindness have eternal consequences for the people of God?